darrendage/pract_feb3/README.md

-# This the respository practice for Feb 3.
+# This is the respository practice for Feb 3.
 I think I'm getting the hang of it.